developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCameraManager/index.md

 	> Note: In case of errors, you will see a Failure status with respective error message in that dialog.

-3. We will see the status of Camera in Symbol device.
+3. We will see the status of Camera in Zebra device.
 So click on the Camera application and you would see that the Camera is disabled as we have disabled the Camera permission through Profile Wizard using Camera Manager feature of Mx.

     ![img](../../images/MxCameraManagerTutorialImages/camera_disabled.png)